siddsuresh97/STA-STC/README.md

 spike_files_dir -> directory where the spike data is stored (same as spk_data_fname from step 3)
 lfp_files_dir ->  directory where the lfp data is stored (same as lfp_data_fname from step 3)
 time_fname = pickle file where your time axis is stored

+5) python script_to_run_main_with_various_delay.py

+This can me used to run the main.py with multiple delays.
+Set the variables in main.py before running this script.

+6) python script_to_segregate_results

+This is used to put the results into appropriate directories.
+Run this script after the results have been generated from step 5.